PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the bounded DEQUANTIZE-(RELU/RELU6)-QUANTIZE Transpose bridge cleanup next.
-It rebuilds a complete consumer map after each match; preserve exact inverse permutations, linear-chain guards, per-tensor quantization, public outputs, operator order, and tensor metadata if moving candidate discovery, rewrites, and removals to a differential index.
+2. Audit the adjacent expanded-HardSigmoid DEQUANTIZE/QUANTIZE Transpose bridge cleanup as a staged checkpoint.
+Characterize both RELU_0_TO_1 and MAXIMUM/MINIMUM forms, constant remapping, public boundaries, quantization, fan-out, and rollback-sensitive ordering before replacing its repeated consumer maps and raw structural mutations.
 3. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.